cronomantic/ZXDAAD128/README.md

 ### **DAADMakerPlus3**

-This php script is the equivalent of the previous one, but instead it will create two files to make al self-bootable disk for +3.
+This php script is the equivalent of the previous one, but instead it will create two files to make a self-bootable disk for +3.
 It works in the same way as `DAADMaker128`:

 ```